tarwn/lessthandot-hugo/blogs/content/posts/2012-02-16-sql-server-installation-error-consistency.md

 ID: 1530
 excerpt: |
-  I was installing an instance of SQL Server on a VM this afternoon and ran into the following error Rule “Consistency validation for SQL Server registry keys” failed.
+  I was installing an instance of SQL Server on a VM this afternoon and ran into the following error Rule "Consistency validation for SQL Server registry keys" failed.

   The error isn't very common, that I knew of.
 Before we go about why this error di&hellip;
 url: /index.php/datamgmt/datadesign/sql-server-installation-error-consistency/